tobbik/lua-t/docs/Net.Interface.rst

 ``table flags == ifc.flags``
   SIOCGIFFLAGS flags recieved from a system call.
 Each flag is represented as a boolean value.
+Available flags vary from Platform to platform.  lua-t does what it can.

 ``table statistics == ifc.stats``
-  General performance stats on the interface regarding transmitted packets, transmitted bytes, error count, collision etc.
+  General performance stats on the interface regarding transmitted packets, transmitted bytes, error count, collision etc.  Names and available fields vary from platform to platform.
+For example ``stats.tx_packets`` exists under Linux but under BSD it is named  ``stats.ifi_opackets``.
+For available fields and their meaning please refer to platform specific system information such as man pages.

-``int mtu == ifc.mtu``
-  The Maximum Transmission unit set for the interface.

 ``int idx == ifc.index``
   The index of the interface as reported by the system.